 The MWMC is a cooperative community partnership.
 By sharing resources and responsibilities, the MWMC streamlines services, maximizes investment, and meets or exceeds environmental quality regulation.
 All of this benefits each of our partners (cities of Eugene and Springfield and Lane County) while improving the quality of life in our community.

 Lane County and the cities of Eugene and Springfield function collectively to provide our area with safe water.

 Mission: To protect our community’s health and the environment by providing high-quality wastewater services to the Eugene-Springfield metropolitan area in partnership with Eugene, Springfield and Lane County.

 Vision: The MWMC will be recognized as a leader in protecting water quality through sustainable and fiscally responsible practices.

 Values Statement: The MWMC strives to provide high-quality services that achieve, sustain and promote balance between community, environmental and economic needs while meeting customer service expectations.

 Providing Excellent Customer Service

 Sustain Environmental Stewardship

 Maintaining Fiscal Responsibility

-The MWMC embarked on a strategic planning process in early 2020, developing a Strategic Plan for 2020-2024.
+The MWMC embarked on a strategic planning process in early 2020, developing a Strategic Plan.
 The plan outlines the MWMC’s key outcomes as they relate to our Mission, Vision and Values, along with the MWMC’s foundation of a successful intergovernmental partnership.
 The MWMC continues to implement the strategic plan in conjunction with the performance indicators included in the Regional Wastewater Program Budget and Capital Improvements Plan.